Configuring rolling app deployments

 The CAPI V3 API introduces the concept of processes as runnable units of an app.
 Each app has a web process by default.
 You can specify additional processes with a Procfile, and in some cases buildpacks create additional processes.
 For more information about processes, see Processes in the CAPI V3 documentation.

-Quotas Pushing updates to your app using a rolling deployment strategy creates an extra instance of your app.
+Quotas Pushing updates to your app using a deployment strategy creates up to `max_in_flight` new instances (defaults to 1).
 If you lack sufficient quota, the deployment fails.
-Administrators might need to increase quotas to accommodate rolling deployments.
+Administrators might need to increase quotas to accommodate deployments.

 Simultaneous apps when interrupting a push If you push app before your previous push command for the same app has completed, your first push gets interrupted.
 Until the last deployment completes, there might be many versions of the app running at the same time.
 Eventually, the app runs the code from your most recent push.